 Depending on your make and model of sewing machine, you should have a zipper foot in the standard accessories that came with the machine.
 If not, you will need to purchase one.
 Trying to install a zipper without the correct presser foot is probably what scares most people away from the task.
 Use the right foot for the job.
 While at your sewing machine retailer, ask about other types of zipper feet available.
 Below are the zipper feet we use on our studio machines, which are provided by Janome, our exclusive sewing machine sponsor.

 - Zipper foot E: This foot should come standard with your machine.
 To sew along either side of a zipper, you snap the foot on and off, switching sides of the foot as you sew (shown left above).
-It also comes in a 9mm version (shown center above) for those machines that can accomodate this width.
-Tthis 9mm version of the foot is slightly elongated, and the left/right switch is accomodated by moving the needle postion on the machine.
+It also comes in a 9mm version (shown center above) for those machines that can accommodate this width.
+This 9mm version of the foot is slightly elongated, and the left/right switch is accommodated by moving the needle position the machine.